OBigVee/Images-Captions-Generator/README.md

+[image]: ./images/coco-examples.jpg "Images Captions"

 # Images Captions
-a neural network architecture that automatically generates captions from images. this network is trained on Microsoft Common Objects in COntext (MS COCO) dataset with a GPU
+a Neural Network Architecture that automatically generates captions from images. this network is trained on Microsoft Common Objects in COntext <a href="http://cocodataset.org/#home">(MS COCO)</a> dataset with a GPU
+![Images Captions][image]